Skave-a/online-store/README.md

 # online-store
-This spa was created as a team task online store for rsschool12/2022 with vanilla ts.
+This spa was created as a team task online store for rsschool 12/2022 with React.